Unreal Engine Plugin Manual

 event of the character, we cannot guarantee that the local player id was already set.

-This Event will now be connected to our routine that creates an access token and connects to an Odin Room - earlier it was connected to the Begin Play
+This Event will now be connected to our routine that creates a room token and connects to an Odin Room - earlier it was connected to the Begin Play

 event of our local player.
 So in the OnRepPlayerId